kaiosilveira/hacker-rank-challenges/README_TEMPLATE.md

                                       n
 ```

-Which, ignoring eventual CPU fluctuations, matches the given time complexity pattern calculated by the previous code analysis.
+Which, ignoring eventual CPU fluctuations, matches the given time complexity pattern theoretically demonstrated by the code analysis above.

 For the full benchmarking code, see [benchmarking.rb](./benchmarking.rb).